All Episodes

 We can complain all we want about Mueller, and we're right to complain.

-Rosenstein said I'm satisfied today with with Mueller's work on the Russia probe.
+But in the end, at the end of the day, Tom Rosenstein Rosenstein said, I'm satisfied today with Mueller's work on the Russia probe.

 We cannot leave the Justice Department to the bureaucrats.

-And my argument is, well, for crying out loud, the most partisan people for a year.
+And my argument is, well, for crying out loud, the most partisan people for a year, they couldn't find any evidence of Trump-Russia collusion.

-Now we're gonna spend an another boatload of money and another year of our lives hearing over and over again from this corrupt fake news media uh about Trump Russia collusion when we've got no evidence when you have the the biggest hit people on the job and they couldn't.
+Now we're going to spend another boatload of money and another year of our lives hearing over and over again from this corrupt fake news media about Trump-Russia collusion when we've got no evidence when you have the biggest hit people on the job and they couldn't.

 We don't need a special counsel to prosecute mortgage fraud.

-There's nothing to be investigated, and to degree there are issues with people filing foreign agent registration forms late and such.
+And to agree, there are issues with people filing foreign agent registration forms late and such.

-When we come back, Judicial Watch President Tom Fitton, he's the one that discovered Andrew Weissman, and of course, his bias against Donald Trump.
+Judicial Watch President Tom Fitton, he's the one that discovered Andrew Weissman and, of course, his bias against Donald Trump.

-One of the things that I really admire about you and your group, and the same with the ACLJ, and no Judge Secular's group does it, and the same with Mark Levin's group, Landmark Legal Foundation.
+One of the things that I really admire about you and your group, and the same with the ACLJ, I know Jay Seculo's group does it, and the same with Mark Levin's group, Landmark Legal Foundation.

 I mean, all of you guys do phenomenal work.

-Um you guys have focused a lot on on getting documents that the government is constantly trying to hide through Freedom of Information Act requests.
+You guys have focused a lot on getting documents that the government is constantly trying to hide through Freedom of Information Act requests.

-Uh, but I know for a fact that you guys have that they delay and they obfuscate and they obstruct, and then you get back redacted, you know, emails and redacted information that are meaningless because they really don't want us to have you know a full and complete knowledge of who they are and what they're actually doing.
+But I know for a fact that you guys have that they delay and they obfuscate and they obstruct, and then you get back redacted, you know, emails and redacted information that are meaningless because they really don't want us to have a full and complete knowledge of who they are and what they're actually doing.

-Well, that's true, and and what's most disconcerted, uh, it's still happening, uh, especially with the Clinton email issue.
+And what's most disconcerting, it's still happening, especially with the Clinton email issue.

-You've got this Justice Department, this State Department still protecting and defending Hillary Clinton, stalling the release of emails, uh reda well as you know, redacting everything.
+You've got this Justice Department, this State Department, still protecting and defending Hillary Clinton, stalling the release of emails, well, as you know, redacting everything.

-They don't want us to go forward in any aggressive way over the Clinton email manner.
+They don't want us to go forward in any aggressive way over the Clinton email matter.

-Uh it's it's um it's really disturbing to see that the administration of a president elected to drain the swamp, his appointees uh are continuing to protect uh one of the chief examples of the swamp thing, which is Hillary Clinton's approach to the rule of law, which was to undermine it.
+It's really disturbing to see that the administration of a president elected to drain the swamp, his appointees are continuing to protect one of the chief examples of the swamp thing, which is Hillary Clinton's approach to the rule of law, which was to undermine it.

-If Comey and Strzok and all these anti-Trump pro-Hillary people were in charge of the investigation into the email server scandal, doesn't this now warrant because I know laws were broken.
+If Comey and Strzzok and all these anti-Trump pro-Hillary people were in charge of the investigation into the email server scandal, doesn't this now warrant, because I know laws were broken.

-We know law we we know that classified top secret SAS special access program information, the the highest level of of confidentiality.
+We know that classified top-secret SaaS special access program information, the highest level of confidentiality.

 We know she destroyed such materials, also a crime.